Downtown Reinvestment Grant

 Applicants selected for Frankfort’s Downtown Reinvestment Grant will be notified approximately 30 calendar days after the application submission deadline.

-5.3 Frankfort Downtown Reinvestment Grant Agreements & Contracts
+5.3 Frankfort Downtown Reinvestment Grant Agreements and Contracts

 Applicants selected for funding may be asked to revise parts of their proposal prior to issuance of a development agreement.
 After any required revisions are submitted and approved, an agreement will be issued.
-Funds awarded under the program are disbursed on a reimbursement basis upon completion of work and the issuance of a Certificate of Occupancy.
-Program agreements/contracts are based on a 2 year term to complete the project.
+Funds awarded under the program are disbursed on a reimbursement basis upon completion of work and the issuance of a Certificate of Approval.
+All proposals must provide clear and measurable project tasks to be completed that can be objectively evaluated as part of the issuance of the Certificate of Approval.
+Program agreements/contracts are based on a two (2) year term to complete the project.
 Projects and programs are expected to be completed and outcomes achieved within the contract term.

 5.4 Implementation Meeting